Moving your business to Ireland 2018

-Ireland has been the country of choice for a large number companies looking to access the EU market, but that's not the only reason that brings them to Ireland.
+Ireland has been the country of choice for a large number of companies looking to access the EU market, but that's not the only reason that brings them to Ireland.
 Companies like Google, Facebook, IBM, Dell/EMC, Eli Lilly, Pfizers, GSK and many others have chosen Ireland as the destination for the European headquarters.
 With Brexit looming over the UK, a number of companies there are looking to follow suit, and for good reason.
-Aside from the fact that Ireland will be the last remaining country where English is the primary language spoken post-Brexit, the country has a huge amount to offer companies looking to relocate.
+Why start a business in Ireland?
+Aside from the fact that Ireland will be the last remaining country where English is the primary language spoken post-Brexit, the country has a huge amount to offer companies looking to relocate their business.

 Ireland’s economy has shown consistent growth